 With the mixer on medium, slowly add half the oats, then half the flour, then the remaining oats and the remaining flour.
 Mix until everything is well blended.
 The dough will hold its shape.
 Finally, with the mixer on low or by hand, add the cherries and chocolate and thoroughly incorporate but don’t overmix.

 You can either form 1-1/2 inch balls by rolling lightly in your hands, or use soup sized spoons to employ a quenelle technique and drop them onto the cookie sheets about 2 inches apart.
 (In my pictures I got them a bit too close together.)
+Gently flattening the cookie will make them less rustic in appearance.
 This is totally me, but the second time I made them I also lightly salted the cookies before they went into the oven, but then I like a little salt hit with chocolate.

-Bake 10-12 minutes, looking for the edge against the sheet to be a deep golden brown, and a uniform golden brown across the top of the cookie.
+Bake 10-14 minutes, looking for the edge against the sheet to be a deep golden brown, and a uniform golden brown across the top of the cookie.
 When you touch it very lightly in the center the cookie won’t give way very much.
+Since these are oatmeal, crunchy cookies will soften in storage, so I err on the side of overdone.
+But underdone is still delicious – your preference!

 If you’ve used foil, lift the whole batch off the hot cookie sheet for cooling.
 If not, let the cookies cool to the point that they’ll release easily from the cookie sheet.
 You might find it necessary to sample a cookie to assess their doneness and coolness and overall tastiness, you know, before you risk sharing with others.
 Quality control.
 Just sayin’.